Section 7: Doubles and Triples

-The endorsement for doubles is given by written test only.
-Do not bring in a set of doubles for the driving test.
+The endorsement is given by knowledge test only.
+Do not bring in a set of doubles for a Class A skills test.
 Drivers must demonstrate the ability to back up the combination during the skills test, and backing doubles is dangerous.

-Take special care when towing two or three trailers.
-There are more things that can go wrong and doubles/triples are less stable than other commercial vehicles.
+Take special care when pulling 2 and 3 trailers.
+There are more things that can go wrong, and doubles/triples are less stable than other commercial vehicles.
 Some areas of concern are discussed below.

-Doubles and triples are more likely to turn over than other combination vehicles because of the crack-the-whip effect.
+Doubles and triples are more likely to turn over than other combination vehicles because of the “crack-the-whip” effect.
 You must steer gently when pulling trailers.
 The last trailer in a combination is most likely to turn over.
 If you do not understand the crack-the-whip effect, study Subsection 6.1.2 of this handbook.

-There are more critical parts to check when you have two or three trailers.
+There are more critical parts to check when you have 2 or 3 trailers.
 Check them all.
 Follow the procedures described later in this section.

-Be more careful in bad weather conditions.
-In bad weather, slippery conditions, and mountain driving you must be especially careful if you drive double or triple bottoms.
+Be more careful in adverse conditions.
+In bad weather, slippery conditions, and mountain driving, you must be especially careful if you drive double and triple bottoms.
 You will have greater length and more dead axles to pull with your drive axles than other drivers.
 There is more chance for skids and loss of traction.
-You should never disable the steering axle brakes.

 Make sure you do not get in a spot you cannot pull straight through.
 You need to be aware of how parking lots are arranged in order to avoid a long and difficult escape.

 Knowing how to couple and uncouple correctly is basic to safe operation of doubles and triples.
-Incorrect coupling and uncoupling can be very dangerous.
-Couple the tractor and first semitrailer as described in Section 6.
+Wrong coupling and uncoupling can be very dangerous.
+Coupling and uncoupling steps for doubles and triples are listed below.

-Secure the second or rear trailer.
 If the second trailer does not have spring brakes, drive the tractor close to the trailer, connect the emergency line, charge the trailer air tank, and disconnect the emergency line.
-This will set the trailer emergency brakes if the slack adjusters are correctly adjusted.
+This will set the trailer emergency brakes (if the slack adjusters are correctly adjusted).
 Chock the wheels if you have any doubt about the brakes.

-Note: For safe handling on the road, the more heavily loaded semitrailer must always be in the first position behind the tractor.
+For the safest handling on the road, the more heavily loaded semitrailer should be in first position behind the tractor.
 The lighter trailer should be in the rear.

-A converter gear or dolly is a coupling device of one or two axles and a fifth-wheel by which a semitrailer can be coupled to the rear of a tractortrailer combination forming a double bottom rig.
+A converter gear on a dolly is a coupling device of 1 or 2 axles and a fifth-wheel by which a semitrailer can be coupled to the rear of a tractor-trailer combination forming a double bottom rig.
+See Figure 7.1.

 - Release the dolly brakes by opening the air tank petcock.
 (Or, if the dolly has spring brakes, use the dolly parking brake control.)